 Sexual Misconduct, Harassment, and Discrimination of Protected Classes

-The Associate VP for Student Affairs serves as the Title Deputy Coordinator for all student matters and shall be contacedt immediately at (956)326-2282 in the case of a report of sexual misconduct, harassment, and/or discrimination of protected classes involving any TAMIU student.
+The Associate VP for Student Affairs also serves as the Title IX Deputy Coordinator for all student matters and shall be contacted immediately at (956)326-2282 in the case of an incident of sexual misconduct, harassment, and/or discrimination of protected classes involving any TAMIU student.
 Upon receiving such report, the Associate VP for Student Affairs, or designee, shall proceed with an investigation as indicated in the Student Handbook, Article 11 (http://www.tamiu.edu/studentaffairs/StudentHandbook1.shtml).

-Texas A&M International University (TAMIU) promotes student wellness and safety through the use of Haven, a mandatory program for all new incoming freshman and transfer students.
-Haven strives to educate students about healthy relationships, effective communication, understanding and reporting sexual assault, the importance of sexual consent, and the role of bystanders in creating safe, healthy communities.
-Haven is managed and coordinated by the Associate Director of Student Success Services (956-326-2948).
+Texas A&M International University (TAMIU) promotes student wellness and safety through the use of HAVEN: Understanding Sexual Assault, a mandatory program for all new incoming freshman and transfer students.
+HAVEN strives to educate students about healthy relationships, effective communication, understanding and reporting sexual assault, the importance of sexual consent, and the role of bystanders in creating safe, healthy communities.
+HAVEN is managed and coordinated by the Associate Director of Student Success Services (956-326-2948, Student Center 226).

-As part of its efforts to offer accomodations TAMIU excuses student absences because of pregnancy or childbirth for as long as the student's doctor deems the absences medical necessary (doctor's excuse).
+As part of its efforts to offer accommodations, TAMIU excuses student absences because of pregnancy or childbirth for as long as the student's doctor deems the absences medically necessary (doctor's excuse).